Skycoder42/QtAutoUpdater/README.md

  - Qt Installer Framework: The updater requires the application to be installed using the framework and will use the frameworks update mechanism to check for updates (https://doc.qt.io/qtinstallerframework/, download at https://download.qt.io/official_releases/qt-installer-framework/)
  - C++11 - The library makes heavy use of it's features
  - Qt 5.6 (Since I'm using new features of 5.6, older Versions won't work without modification)
    - If you are using Qt 5.5, you can download version 1.0.0.
-It's the only one that supports earlier Versions
+It's the only one that supports it
  - Since the Installer Framework supports Windows, Mac and X11 only, it's the same for this library

 ## Getting started